|

 The coinage above exhibited exceeds the amount of any former year.
 The demand remains, nevertheless, unabated; and the mass of bullion now in the vaults of the mint is large beyond any previous example.

 These facts confirm the expediency of the provisions for extending the mint establishment, and indicate that the measure has not been premature.
 In relation to the structure erecting under those provisions, I have the satisfaction to state, taht, although its progress has been, during a part of the past season, unexpectedly impeded, the preparations making for a vigorous prosecution of the work at the earliest practicable moment authorize the hope that the commencement of the operations of coinage in the new edifice will be deferred but for a short period beyond the time contemplated when the foundation of the building was laid, namely the fourth of July of the present year.
-Nor is a less confident hope entertained that the character of the structure, as a public edifies, and its efficiency for the purposes of its destination, will be found to accord with the wishes of the Government, as indicated by the appropriations granted for the object.
+Nor is a less confident hope entertained that the character of the structure, as a public edifice, and its efficiency for the purposes of its destination, will be found to accord with the wishes of the Government, as indicated by the appropriations granted for the object.

 I have the honor to be, With great respect, Your most obedient servant,